 Olive Garden Gnocchi Soup FAQ

 Yes!
-Once cooled, transfer the leftover soup to a sealed container and refrigerate for up to 4 days.
+Once cooled, transfer leftover Olive Garden gnocchi soup to a sealed container and refrigerate for up to 4 days.
 Reheat on the stove with additional milk or broth as needed.

-I don’t recommend freezing this soup, since cream based soups don’t tend to hold up well once frozen and thawed.
+I don’t recommend freezing, since cream based soups don’t tend to hold up well once frozen and thawed.

 Other Easy Chicken Recipes